 Note (23.08.2015): As of two weeks ago, I no longer use Facebook – no issue with it, but I realised that with work and studies getting busier and busier, something needed to go.
 It is up to each educator, to choose which one(s) they will be using and for how long!
 It is enough even on one social medium, or five minutes on one selectively – we can always learn anywhere!

 It was around four years ago when I first moved here to Switzerland and I was full of dreams for my new life.
 I had found a job before I came – or so I thought.
 The crisis arrived in Europe and then Swiss employers decided to stop employing people for a period of time.
-So I was suddenly without a job.
+The school that had promised to take me on informed me they could not anymore.
+I was suddenly without a job.

 If you are an educator and are not on Twitter, I strongly suggest you do it.
 It will help you in more ways than can be mentioned.
 How to do it?